 - Decreased forecast-& production accuracy at HQ, leading to other inefficiencies

 Operational knowledge, service level, and communication

-- Strategic decision: By taking control of your route to market and re-focusing your model from sell-in to sell-out, you need more than just logistics, import, and distribution.
-You need a strategic decision to change the way in which you do business with Russia & CIS.
+Strategic decision: By taking control of your route to market and re-focusing your model from sell-in to sell-out, you need more than just logistics, import, and distribution.
+You need a strategic decision to change the way in which you do business in markets such as CIS or China.

 Ask yourself the questions:

 - How will you manage your distributors, pricing, and promotional actions?

 · What criteria will you use to evaluate the performance of existing and new distributors?